This Dutch oven bread is an easy no-knead bread that rises overnight and bakes right in the Dutch oven.

 And the beauty of using a Dutch oven to bake bread in is two-fold:

 The second rise for this bread happens right in the pot which helps keep that perfect circular loaf shape.

 - The bread bakes for 25 minutes with the lid on, essentially trapping the heat and moisture in the pot and almost “steaming” the bread so the inside cooks through.

 As we gear up to remodel our kitchen in the spring, I’ve been slowly getting rid of a lot of the excess pots, pans, appliances and gadgets in my kitchen so having a dual-purpose pot like this that eliminates the need for a separate grill pan is a total win in my book.
-Goodbye, clutter!

 I’ve actually already got a curry in mind for later this week (something similar to this red curry shrimp actually) not only to use the pot again but more so to get some use out of the super stylish copper handle Crofton utensils (shown above).